Types of Weight Loss Surgery

 Are you considering weight loss surgery?
 Educate yourself on the different types of surgery available as there are multiple options.

-Weight loss surgery, also known as bariatric surgery, is an extreme method of weight loss that may be appropriate for people with a BMI greater than 40, or 35 with significant comorbid conditions such as diabetes or high blood pressure.
+Weight loss surgery, also known as bariatric surgery or metabolic surgery, is an extreme method of weight loss that may be appropriate for people with a BMI greater than 40, or 35 with significant comorbid conditions such as type 2 diabetes or high blood pressure.
 Generally, people see more weight loss with surgery compared to other weight loss measures, but there are also risks involved.
 Let’s look at the main types of bariatric surgery.

 Laparoscopic adjustable gastric banding, or more commonly called lap band, is a procedure in which a band is placed at the top of the stomach, creating a small pouch.
 This pouch is much smaller than your whole stomach, so you feel fuller faster, therefore consuming less food.
 The band can be adjusted by adding or removing saline solution to make it tighter or looser.